Jasper-Hewitt/Campaigning_101/README.md

 The serial numbers are only based on the posts that fall within the time periods of each candidates' campaign.
 If I get new data I will have to add serial numbers accordingly...

+After labelling the save_for_label_df (this contains only the posts where other politicians are mentinoned).
+I will have to merge it back with filtered_df (this contains all the posts).
+I will have to merge on the common columns so as not to create duplicates!

+###

 ### started running dates
 賴清德: 12/04/23
 侯友宜: 17/05/2023 （pre-official）